filamentgroup/grunticon/README.md

 - `pngDataCSS`: The name of the generated CSS file containing PNG data uris.
 Default: `"icons.data.png.css"`
 - `pngFileCSS`: The name of the generated CSS file containing external png url references.
 Default: `"icons.fallback.css"`
 - `previewFile`: The name of the generated HTML file containing PNG data uris.
 Default: `"preview.html"`
-- `loaderFile`:  The name of the generated text file containing the grunticon loading snippet.
+- `snippetFile`:  The name of the generated text file containing the grunticon loading snippet.
 Default: `"grunticon.loader.html"`
 - `pngDestDir`:  The name of the generated folder containing the generated PNG images.
 Default: `"png/"`
 - `cssPrefix`: a string to prefix all css classes with.
 Default: `"icon-"`
 - `customSelectors`: Allows you to specify custom selectors (in addition to the generated `cssPrefix + filename - extension` class) for individual files.